-KEYS was designed to align with WIOA programmatic requirements and targeted youth who have a high school diploma but are skills deficient.
+KEYS was designed to align with WIOA programmatic requirements and targeted toward youth who have a high school diploma but are skills deficient.
 The KEYS design was developed based on 80% of American Job Center Largo's 18-24-year-old customers, with a high school diploma, being basic skills deficient (BSD).
-BSD means that the customer's English reading, writing, or computing skills are at or below the 8th-grade level based on a TABE assessment, conducted at American Job Center Largo.
-KEYS services include remediation in math and reading, career readiness training, life skills workshops, paid internships, and work experiences.
-Youth who have sufficient skills attend career readiness training, life skills workshops, and the opportunity for paid internships, work experiences, pre-apprenticeship opportunities, or occupational skills training.
-In addition to the services listed above, all participants are offered supportive services as needed, career counseling, and 12-month follow-up services/assistance for placement in livable wages jobs, training programs, and educational opportunities.
+BSD means that the customer's English reading, writing, or computing skills at or below the 8th grade level based on a TABE assessment, conducted at American Job Center Largo.
+KEYS services include remediation in math and reading, career readiness training, life skills workshops, paid internships and work experiences.
+Youth who are skills sufficient attend career readiness training, life skills workshops, and the opportunity for paid internships, work experiences, pre-apprenticeship opportunities or occupational skills training.
+In addition to the services listed above, all participants are offered supportive services as needed, career counseling, and 12-month follow-up services/assistance for placement in livable wages jobs, training programs and educational opportunities.

 Eckerd Connects operates the Youth Career Center in Suitland, MD.
-Through Eckerd Connects, the Youth Career Center is designed to put youth and young adults, ages 18 - 24, on the fast track to their careers.
-Eckerd's staff at the Youth Career Center assist OSY in creating an individualized career plan, within an indemand industry, which includes increasing their employability skills, participating in occupational skills training that leads to national certifications, and gaining hands-on experience through paid internship programming and workforce experiences.
+Through Eckerd Connects, the Youth Career Center is designed to put youth and young adults, ages 18 - 24, on the fast track to their career.
+Eckerd's staff at the Youth Career Center assist OSY create an individualized career plan, within an in-demand industry, that includes increasing their employability skills, participate in occupational skills training that leads to national certifications, and gain hands-on experience through paid internship programming and workforce experiences.
 A complete list of the services offered by Eckerd Connects, at the Youth Career Center, are listed below:

 - Job readiness training

-- High school diploma or high school equivalency assistance
+- GED and high school diploma assistance

 - National certifications

 - Paid work experience (available in most locations)

 - Soft skills training

 - Transportation assistance

 - Diversion services for families

 - Subsidized childcare referrals

 - Domestic violence prevention services

 - Substance and mental health treatment referrals

-In addition to Eckerd Connects' traditional OSY services delivered at the Youth Career Center, Eckerd Connects launched a new OSY component to the Capital Area Healthcare Alliance (CAHA) Industry Bridge Program, its Healthcare Fast Track (HFT) program.
-HFT will be an OSY program focused on rapid reemployment opportunities for young adults engaged in WIOA activities through the Youth Career
+In addition to Eckerd Connects' traditional OSY services delivered at the Youth Career Center, in PY21/FY22 Eckerd Connects is launching a new OSY component to the Capital Area Healthcare Alliance (CAHA) Industry Bridge Program, its Healthcare Fast Track (HFT) program.
+HFT will be an OSY program focused on rapid reemployment opportunities for young adults engaged in WIOA activities through the Youth Career Center.

-Center.
 HFT was designed for OSY interested in careers in the Healthcare Industry.
-Eckerd Connects staff are developing partnerships with CVS, MedCerts, and Fomen Nursing Assistant Training Academy to provide clinical and technical training that prepares youth to transition directly to the Healthcare Industry.
+Eckerd Connects staff are developing partnership with CVS, MedCerts and Fomen Nursing Assistant Training Academy to provide clinical and technical training that prepare youth to transition directly to the Healthcare Industry.
 Below are the training occupations HFT will prepare Prince George's County OSY for: